 Appendix A: PHP WebTicket code

-The example below is based on that the authentication is performed by an external party and that the username is supplied in the variable.
+In the example below, the authentication is handled by an external party and the username is supplied in the variable.

 Text within [] contains explanations of the information that has to be supplied to the variables.